hariseldon99/dtwa_quantum_spins/README.md

     _\_-tabulate (Used for dumping tabular data)

-5. Lorenzo's bbgky module

-    _\_-gcc/automake (compilers for the C module)

-    _\_-cblas - Any BLAS library written in C

 ###TODO:
 1. Let the final output be a matrix of spins at end time AND observables.
 Let the user calculate what he wants and distribute the memory via multiple MPI communicators.

-2. Incorporate Lorenzo's code for the BBGKY function.
-His code is faster and better optimized.
-This can be done by either:

-3. Add the dynamics of open quantum systems (Lindblad) as a separate class similar to 'Dtwa_System', and add CPython module of the same to lorenzo_bbgky

 4. Lots of work on the docs